TITLE 15 GAMBLING AND LIQUOR CONTROL

 (c) A

-party summoned to appear at a hearing must appear unless the party is excused
+party summoned to appear at a hearing shall appear unless the party is excused

-submit an entry of appearance no later than 10 days prior to the hearing date.
+entry of appearance no later than 10 days prior to the scheduled hearing.

 wishes to appear in a contested case pending before the commission must prove